 - Call your servicing Prime Travel Benefit office before booking airfare or traveling more than 400 miles one-way.
 You must confirm the maximum amount you may be reimbursed.

-- Your reimbursement is limited to the actual costs of lodging and meals not to exceed the government per diem rate for the ZIP code of your specialty care provider’s office.
+- Your reimbursement only includes the actual costs of lodging and meals.
+This is not to exceed the government per diem rate for the ZIP code of your specialty care provider’s office.

 - Driving your own vehicle?

-- You’ll be reimbursed for the miles you drive to and from the appointment.
+- You’ll receive reimbursement for the miles you drive to and from the appointment.

 - The “Other Mileage Rate” applies, unless:

-- An NMA is authorized and the NMA is either an ADSM or a Department of Defense federal employee.
+- You have an authorized NMA and the NMA is either an ADSM or a Department of Defense federal employee.